Here’s Some Good News on Climate Change: Worst-Case Scenario Looks Unrealistic

 But the worst news from recent calculations is not about how much we should be lowering our high-end estimates for what amount of warming is possible, but that we have to simultaneously raise our floors.
 As this animation usefully shows, we are practically already at the limit of our “carbon budget” for 1.5 degrees Celsius:

 The math — ten years left at current emissions — is actually bleaker than it might seem at first, since running through ten years at the current rate would only land us at 1.5 degrees if, immediately thereafter, we went all the way to zero, never again emitting another ounce of carbon, let alone a gigaton, of which we are today producing, from industrial processes and fossil-fuel burning, 37 each year.
-A gigaton is a billion tons.
+A gigaton is, keep in mind, a billion tons.
 Which makes not just 1.5 degrees but, I think, 2 degrees, for all practical purposes out of reach.
 As a reminder, this is a level of warming that the IPCC has called “catastrophic” and the island nations of the world have described as “genocide.”

 This may all seem dizzyingly complicated on-the-one-hand-and-on-the-other inside baseball climate talk.
 But four big takeaways suggest themselves — to me, at least.